BlockchainCommons/developer-web-site/_pages/meeting-2025-08-frost-cli-summary.md

 * **What is right place to do tweak?**

-- Probably have the coordinator do it!
+The demo raised some interested architectural questions, unresolved, about who/when tweaking is done.

+One answer is to have the coordinator do it, which is essentially what our demo does, but there's enough complexity that more discussion is needed.

 * **Are there privacy implications for servers when using tweaks?**